alexwalling/ama/readme.md

 - Developer Advocate at [RapidAPI](https://rapidapi.com)
 - [Major League Hacking](https://mlh.io) Coach
 - Founder of [HackCU](hackcu.org)
-- Photographer & Videography
+- Photographer & Videographer as a hobby(check out my [Instagram](https://instagram.com/alexwalling19))
-- Living in San Francisco, CA. went to school in Boulder, CO.
+- Living in San Francisco, CA. Went to College in Boulder, CO.
 Grew up in Bloomington-Normal, IL.
 - A way I like to describe myself is "Part-time adventurer, full-time hooligan"

 ### Where to Find Me